University of British Columbia – Okanagan Campus

 (ii) a curriculum vitae;

-(v) a one-page statement on teaching philosophy, interests, and plans for mentoring students and other highly-qualified personnel.
-The statement should also include specific plans for delivery of an advanced quantitative analysis course targeted to graduate students;
+(iv) a one-page statement on teaching philosophy, interests, and plans for mentoring students and other highly-qualified personnel.

-(vi) evidence of teaching effectiveness (e.g., teaching/course evaluations); and
+(v) evidence of teaching effectiveness (e.g., teaching/course evaluations).

 Inquires may be directed to Ms. Barb Lucente (Biology Department Assistant) at: firstname.lastname@example.org.
-All email correspondence must indicate the competition title (Quantitative Ecology – Assistant Professor) in the subject line.
+All email correspondence must indicate the competition title (Cell Biology – Assistant Professor) in the subject line.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.